AlexLaurent11/AngularSample/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Future PLans For this app

+- Authentication and validation on login screen
+- Associated back end and API for profiles
+- Icons
+- A new API for posts and comments
+- Allowing users to make posts, and to comment on posts
+- Allow users to upload their own photos, and associate those photos with a specific user.